nodejs/abi-stable-node/napi_js_data.md

 #### Parameters
 - `[in]  env`: The environment that the API is invoked under
-- `[in]  str`: Character buffer representing a UTF16-LE encoded string
+- `[in]  str`: Character buffer representing a UTF16-LE-encoded string
 - `[in]  length`: The length of the string in characters, or -1 if it is null-terminated.
 - `[out] result`: A `napi_value` representing a JavaScript String